ironhack-datalabs/data-ber-10-19/module-1_projects/data-thieves-project/Kick-Off.md

 * Complete your analysis and presentation.

 **Friday**
-* Presentation time at **11 AM**!
+* Presentation time at **2 PM**!
 There will be a 15-minute break during the presentations!

 ## JSON structure
 Your paper will be a JSON file created through Zeppelin with a combination of plots and analysis.
 All the plots will need to be created in SQL cells.